shakfu/argdec/README.md

     print(f"Configuration error: {e}")
 ```

 Argparse conventions are preserved: `--help`, `--version`, argparse errors and a missing subcommand all raise `SystemExit` rather than an `ArgDecError`.
-Invoking an application (or an intermediate command) with no subcommand prints help to stderr and exits with status 2.
+With no arguments, an application runs `default_args`; the default `['--help']` prints help and exits with status 0.
+An intermediate command with no subcommand, or an application with `default_args = []`, prints help to stderr and exits with status 2.

 ## Examples